 Eric Carle Museum of Picture Book Art

-Other Ideas: Old State House Museum; Old South Meeting House; Isabella Stewart Gardner Museum; Paul Revere House; Museum of Science, Boston
+Other Ideas: Old South Meeting House; Isabella Stewart Gardner Museum; Museum of Fine Arts, Boston (MFA); Boston Tea Party Ship & Museum (for kids and adults); Old Sturbridge Village

 The Museum features rotating exhibits of over 1200 pictures by the beloved children's book author and artist, and other authors like Maurice Sendak (Where the Wild Things Are.)
 Drawings are hung at children's eye level.